 About Kelley Fox Wines

 Before completing the doctorate, I changed my path to pursue winemaking.
-I learned winemaking not from a classroom or textbooks, but directly from Oregon winemakers who had put in some serious time.
+I learned winemaking not from a classroom or textbooks or from other regions, but directly from Oregon winemakers who had put in some serious time.
 I was deeply influenced by my dear friend and former employer, the late David Lett of The Eyrie Vineyards.
 David was the ultimate iconoclast who pioneered the Oregon wine industry in the 1960’s.

 My winemaking experience includes Torii Mor, Hamacher, and Eyrie, and ten years as winemaker at Scott Paul Wines (August 2005 to about mid-April 2015).
 I now happily work for my own winery exclusively.

 The wines are made to reflect the land, the vines, the fruit of the vines, the year, and everything else unknown and unseen that comes with those things.
+They are Oregon wines, and hopefully, they are wines specifically of their vineyards.
 That said, the wines are not really "made" at all.
 I have no end result in mind each year for the what the wines will be.
 I am not Pygmalion.
 What I am doing-and it still takes a lot of inner and outer work- is responding to the essence of the fruit from each block, which I hope is carrying the essence of the earth that bore it, along with the details of the year ( the weather, the stars and the planets, etc. etc.).